p4 sync

 A p4 sync

-command that is running on a commit server for a file revision that was submitted from an edge server might return a librarian The librarian subsystem of the server stores, manages, and provides the archive files to other subsystems of the server. error message.
+command that is running on a commit server for a file revision that was submitted from an edge server might return a librarian A subsystem of the server that stores, manages, and provides the archive files to other subsystems of the server.
+See also 'archive files'. error message.
 This can occur if the background file transfer from the edge to the commit has not yet completed.
 To make the sync operation on the commit server wait for the file transfer to be completed, set the submit.allowbgtransfer configurable:

 p4 configure set commit-server-ID#submit.allowbgtransfer=1